Groups Scholars Program

 What are the benefits for students?

 The IU Southeast Groups Scholars Program offers four years of support and engagement on campus.
-Students benefit socially and academically by connecting with peers, staff, and faculty, creating lasting friendships throughout their undergraduate journey.
+Students benefit socially and academically by connecting with peers, staff, and faculty, creating lasting connections throughout their undergraduate journey.

 Personal characteristics also are an important part of being a Groups Scholar.
 We look for students who demonstrate a positive attitude, a sense of civility, the ability to persevere, a strong motivation to succeed, an excellent attendance record, and a commitment to earn a college degree.